- President's Engagement Prizes

 - Information Sessions and Workshops

 - Learning Outcomes

 - Other Funding Resources

 Gates Cambridge Scholarship

 The Gates Cambridge Scholarship is a merit-based scholarship in any subject area for students to pursue a graduate degree at the University of Cambridge.
-The scholarships are for one to three years, with a possible extension to a fourth year.
+The scholarships are for one, two, or three years, with a possible extension to a fourth year.

 Eligibility and Qualifications

 - Applicants from any country other than the UK are eligible (NOTE: UK citizens *MAY* be eligible starting in Fall 2016)

 - Students must have completed a bachelor’s degree before beginning study at Cambridge

 - Candidates will be expected to have excellent transcripts showing evidence of sustained achievement, together with strong academic references